-As timing predictability is the main motivation behind the choice of scratchpad memory over caches, it should be maintained even in the presence of scratchpad overlay.
-This implies that in a concurrent system (e.g., as shown in Figure 1), two tasks t_1 and t_2 should be mapped to the same memory space only if we can guarantee that t_1 and t_2 have disjoint lifetimes.
-Otherwise, t_1 and t_2 may preempt each other, leading to scratchpad reloading delay at every preemption point.
-We can trivially identify certain tasks with disjoint lifetimes; for example, based on the partial order of an MSC, if task t_1 "happens before" task t_2 , clearly t_1 and t_2 have disjoint lifetimes.
+Figure 1: Message Sequence Chart (MSC) model of the adapted UAV control application that $t_1$ and $t_2$ have disjoint lifetimes.
+Otherwise, $t_1$ and $t_2$ may preempt each other, leading to scratchpad reloading delay at every preemption point.
+We can trivially identify certain tasks with disjoint lifetimes; for example, based on the partial order of an MSC, if task $t_1$ "happens before" task $t_2$ , clearly $t_1$ and $t_2$ have disjoint lifetimes.
 However, there may exist many pairs of tasks that are incomparable as per MSC partial order but still have disjoint lifetimes.
 Moreover, as scratchpad allocation reduces execution times of the individual tasks, the lifetimes and the interference among the tasks may change.
 Therefore, an effective scratchpad allocation scheme attempting to minimize the WCRT of the application should consider the process interference as well as the impact of allocation on process interference.